constracti/kgr-user-log/README.md

-# WP User Log
+# KGR User Log

-Adds two custom columns to the users table.
+Displays the registration time and the last active time in two custom columns in the users table.

-The first column contains the registration time of each user.

-The second column displays the time interval for which each user has been inactive.